 5. Organize a Hands-on Experience

-One of our favorite office holiday parties teams love year after year is our Gingerbread House Hunters competition where each team is challenged to design and build an absolute showstopper of a house.
+One of our favorite office holiday party ideas that teams love year after year is our Gingerbread House Hunters competition where each team is challenged to design and build an absolute showstopper of a house.
 If your team is planning on being virtual during the holidays, a Virtual Gingerbread Competition is a great way to have some fun and get families involved.
 The kids always love it!

 6. Take Your Team on a Adventure